Lake Turkana

-Lake Turkana is now threatened by the construction of Gilgel Gibe III Dam in Ethiopia due to the damming of the Omo river which supplies most of the lake's water.
+Lake Turkana is now threatened by the construction of the Gilgel Gibe III Dam in Ethiopia due to the damming of the Omo river which supplies most of the lake's water.

-Although the lake commonly has been —and to some degree still is— used for drinking water, its salinity (slightly brackish) and very high levels of fluoride (much higher than in fluoridated water) generally make it unsuitable, and it has also been a source of diseases spread by contaminated water.
+Although the lake commonly has been—and to some degree still is—used for drinking water, its salinity (slightly brackish) and very high levels of fluoride (much higher than in fluoridated water) generally make it unsuitable for drinking directly, and it has also been a source of diseases spread by contaminated water.
 Increasingly, communities on the lake's shores rely on underground springs for drinking water.
-The same characteristics that make it unsuitable for drinking limits its use in irrigation.
+The same characteristics that make it unsuitable for drinking, limit its use in irrigation.
 The climate is hot and very dry.

 The rocks of the surrounding area are predominantly volcanic.
 Central Island is an active volcano, emitting vapour.
 Outcrops and rocky shores are found on the east and south shores of the lake, while dunes, spits and flats are on the west and north, at a lower elevation.

 On-shore and off-shore winds can be extremely strong, as the lake warms and cools more slowly than the land.
 Sudden, violent storms are frequent.
 Three rivers (the Omo, Turkwel and Kerio) flow into the lake, but lacking outflow, its only water loss is by evaporation.
-Lake volume and dimensions are variable.
+Lake volume and dimensions vary.
 For example, its level fell by 10 m between 1975 and 1993.
-Despite the lack of outflow, in ecology it is often regarded as a part of —or at least associated with— the Nile basin because of its prehistoric connection to this system and the similarities in their aquatic faunas.
+Despite the lack of outflow, in ecology it is often regarded as a part of—or at least associated with—the Nile basin because of its prehistoric connection to this system and the similarities in their aquatic faunas.